 Where to send a refund application

-You may not apply for a sales tax refund online.
-Your application and all attachments can be mailed or delivered to the proper address listed below.
+If the refund form needed cannot be filed online, your application and all attachments can be mailed or delivered to the proper address listed below.

 Forms AU-11, AU-12, and DTF-806: